Feminism and Whiteness

-Despite a rich history of black critique of racist and imperial feminist politics, racism still exists within contemporary British feminist movements.
+Despite a rich history of Black and postcolonial critiques of racist and imperial feminist politics, racism still exists within contemporary British feminism.
 To explain why, Terese Jonsson examines the history of feminism over the last forty years.
-She argues that black British feminism's central role in shaping the movement has been marginalised through narratives which repeatedly position white women at the centre of the story, from the women's liberation movement in the 1960s to today.
+She argues that Black feminism's role in shaping the movement has been marginalised through narratives which repeatedly position white women at the centre of the story, from the women's liberation movement in the 1970s to today.

-Analysing the ways in which whiteness continues to pervade both academic and popular feminist literature, as well as feminist debates in the liberal media, Jonsson demonstrates that, despite an increased attention to race, intersectionality and difference, stories told by white feminists are shaped by their desire to maintain an 'innocent' position towards racism.
+Analysing the ways in which whiteness continues to pervade feminist literature, as well as feminist debates in the liberal media, Jonsson demonstrates that, despite an increased attention to race, intersectionality and difference, stories told by white feminists are shaped by their desire to maintain an 'innocent' position towards racism.

-'This book shows how and why the erasure of race from key accounts of feminism presents a problem for current and future forms of solidarity among women... a valuable account' - Vron Ware, author of 'Beyond the Pale: White Women, Racism and History'
+'Valuable ...
+Shows how and why the erasure of race from key accounts of feminism presents a problem for forms of solidarity among women'- Vron Ware, author of 'Beyond the Pale: White Women, Racism and History' (Verso, 2015)